List of Case Closed characters: Vermouth

 Vermouth (ベルモット, Berumotto), dubbed Rotten Apple (ラットゥンアップル, Rattun Appuru) by the FBI, is a mysterious member of the Black Organization.
 Her appearance remains the same even after many years, suggesting she has found a way to sustain her youth.
 Her true identity is Sharon Vineyard (シャロン・ヴィンヤード, Sharon Vinyādo), a famous American actress.
-She mastered the skill of disguise alongside her friend Yukiko Kudo.
+She mastered the skill of disguise alongside her friend Vivian Kudo.
 When Sharon died, her daughter Chris Vineyard (クリス・ヴィンヤード, Kurisu Vin'yādo) attended the funeral.
 Still, Conan later discovers Sharon had changed her identity to Chris.
 She is cold-blooded and unflinching, carrying out the Black Organization's orders in the forms of murders and so forth without remorse.
-She knows Conan Edogawa's true identity as Shinichi Kudo and Ai Haibara's as Sherry but keeps them a secret from the Black Organization because Shinichi and Ran saved her life back in New York.
-However, lately, it has been revealed that her protecting Kudo and Mori is not merely because of their salvation but also because of a much greater reason.
+She knows Conan Edogawa's true identity as Jimmy Kudo and Anita Hailey's as Sherry but keeps them a secret from the Black Organization because Jimmy and Rachel saved her life back in New York.
+However, lately, it has been revealed that her protecting Kudo and Moore is not merely because of their salvation but also because of a much greater reason.
 Sharon wanted to bring down the Black Organization, yet she could not find a good measure.
-After finding Kudo, she hoped that Kudo would be "the silver bullet" that could destroy the Order.
-Also, Sharon took Mori as her "most valuable treasure" and was willing to save her and her family from the Order.
-She was also mysteriously cherished by Anokata.
-She was also a deep and high-witted woman, finding that Mizunashi is not truly loyal to the Order.
-Vermouth was inspired by Fujiko Mine from Lupin III and represents her darker and more complicated side.
-In contrast, Yukiko Kudo represents the more comforting and innocent one.
+After finding Kudo, she hoped that Kudo would be "the silver bullet" that could destroy the Black Organization.
+Also, Sharon took Moore as her "most valuable treasure" and was willing to save her and her family from Black Organization.
+She was also mysteriously cherished by the Boss.
+She was also a deep and high-witted woman, finding that Mizunashi does not truly loyal to Black Organization.

+Aoyama described Vermouth as an evil version of Fujiko Mine from Lupin III, and Vivian Kudo as the good version.
+He called them "two sides of the same coin", and noted that drawing both of their hairstyles is difficult.